-Below the old bridge linking Chalkida with the mainland, you’ll witness something that happens nowhere else in the world.
-Every six hours the currents swell up and then change direction.
-This weird behaviour is somehow due to the moon’s gravitational pull and the difference in sea level between the north and south parts of the gulf of Evia but the details remain a little murky.
+Below the old bridge linking Chalkida with the Greek mainland, you’ll witness something that happens nowhere else in the world.
+Every six hours, the currents swell up and change direction.
+This weird behaviour is somehow due to the moon’s gravitational pull and the difference in sea level between the north and south parts of the Gulf of Evia but the details remain a little murky.

-South of the old bridge, the new bridge (1993) is a marvel of modern technology: a cable suspension bridge, 694.5m long, of which 215m are at a height of 35.5m.
-Impressive though it may be, the old bridge still retains its charm as a signature landmark of Chalkida, leading straight to the heart of the town’s social life.
+South of the old bridge, the new Chalkida bridge is a marvel of modern technology: a cable suspension bridge, 694.5m long, of which 215m are 35.5m above the sea.
+There could be no more fitting way to be introduced to the wonders of Evia.
+But impressive though the new bridge may be, the old bridge still retains its charm as a signature landmark of Chalkida, leading straight to the heart of the town’s social life.

 Chalkida’s lively seaside invites you to walk amongst fishermen, wandering artists and itinerant sellers and then sit down for a coffee or a drink amid groups of happy friends.
 The waterfront is lined with tavernas, each with its own trademark style.
 Choose the one that attracts you and dig into delicious freshly-caught seafood.
-At night the city’s lights illuminate the sea while you have a cocktail at one of the pleasant music-bars along the shore.
+At night, the city’s lights illuminate the sea while you have a cocktail at one of the music bars along the shore.

-Time to pay a visit to the one remaining castle of the two that used to guard Chalkida until the 19th century.
+Time to pay a visit to the one remaining castle of the two that guarded Chalkida until the 19th century.
 The castle of Kanithos, or Karababa if you prefer, tops the green hill of Fourka and is one of the most impressive attractions in the area.
 It was completed in 1684 and proved vital in preventing Francisco Morosini from conquering Chalkida during the Turko-Venetian war raging at the time.
-Nowadays, it no longer protects the city but it still has the best view of the gulf and the mainland opposite.
+It no longer protects the city but it still has the best view of the gulf and the mainland opposite.

-A magical place, just 1½ hours from Athens.
-The most impressive towns are Steni Dirfis and Stropones.
+A magical place, just 1.5 hours from Athens.
+The most impressive towns are Steni and Stropones.
 Enjoy rare natural beauty, gushing water, a mouth-watering choice of food and a wealth of outdoor activities

 You’ll be greeted by a headless Hermaic stele found at the Venetian fort.
 In the forecourt, you’ll find column capitals, funerary steles and larger-than-life statues from the Roman era.

-Among the beautiful old buildings, you’ll find in Chalkida are the Red House, built-in 1884; the House of Statues, constructed by the Euboean Studies Company in 1891; the Town Hall, a mixture of baroque and Italian eclecticism; the Kriezoti mansion and the Karakostas manor.
+Among the beautiful old buildings, you’ll find in Chalkida are the Red House, built in 1884; the House of Statues, constructed by the Euboean Studies Company in 1891; the Town Hall, a mixture of baroque and Italian eclecticism; and the Kriezoti mansion and Karakostas manor.

 In the capital of Evia, you will uncover a history that will surprise you.
-Of the eleven mosques that used to be dotted around the city only the one on Kotsou Street remains, its minaret removed.
+Of the eleven mosques that used to exist in the city, only the one on Kotsou Street remains, its minaret removed.
 The Emir Zade mosque was built in the first years following the Turkish conquest.
 An engraved inscription in Arabic can be seen at the entrance and inside there’s a fine collection of Byzantine mosaics and ceramics.